A.C. Flora High School: Basketball

 The A.C.
-Flora basketball team is coached by Joshua Staley, cousin of the University of South Carolina Women's basketball head coach Dawn Staley.
+Flora basketball team is coached by Edward Scott since March 2022.
+Prior to that the head coach was Joshua Staley, cousin of the University of South Carolina Women's basketball head coach Dawn Staley.
 During the 2012–13 season, they won the Region IV-AAA Championship and made it to the Upper State semifinals.
 In 2014, the Boys' Varsity team won its fourth State title with a 51-42 OT win against Darlington High School.
 In the summer of 2014, Leon Brunson stepped down as Head Coach and A.C.
 Flora hired Staley as head coach.
-The following season, Staley lead the Falcons to a second straight State Championship appearance, where they would lose to the Midland Valley Mustangs 62–56.
+The following season, Staley led the Falcons to a second straight State Championship appearance, where they would lose to the Midland Valley Mustangs 62–56.
 In the 2015–2016 season, Staley would lead the Falcons again to its third straight State Championship, where they defeated defending champion Midland Valley 60–50.
 This would become A.C.
 Flora's second championship in 3 years and 5th overall for the school.
 As of February 2015, MaxPreps ranked A.C.
 Flora 3rd in the State of South Carolina..
 Legendary coach Carl Williams led A.C.
 Flora's juggernaut boys' basketball program in the 1980s, producing state champion teams in 1981 and 1986 and a state runner-up finish in 1985.